Our 2023 Prize-giving –

 Prizes and medals are awarded to the winning entries in each of various categories on offer.

-It is my pleasure to report as co-convenor on the 2023 NIWA North Harbour Science and Technology Fair.
+It is my pleasure to report as co-convenor of the 2024 NIWA North Harbour Science and Technology Fair.

 This year the students once again produced thought-provoking, high-quality science and technology projects.
 To complete such projects takes creativity, curiosity, commitment and perseverance.
 This requires support and encouragement of both parents and teachers and equates to many hours of dedication.
 We sincerely thank all the teachers and parents for this support. ln addition, we acknowledge the commitment of participating schools for supporting individual science investigations to take place as part of their rich and busy demands that curriculum and wider school life demand.

 We would like to take this opportunity to publicly thank our sponsors.
 Particular thanks goes to NIWA.
 Financially, the fair was possible again this year because of significant sponsorship from NIWA.
 The ongoing sponsorship by NIWA has been a significant boost to the fair, and we hope this collaboration will continue into the future.
-Thank you also to: Massey University, Auckland Science Teachers Association, 3M New Zealand, Bruce Morrison Quantity Surveyors, NZ Statistical Association and Statistics NZ, the Baking lndustry Research Trust, Ballance Agri-Nutrients, and the Peace family.
+Thank you also to: 3M, Bruce Morrison, Registered Surveyor, NZ Statistical Association and Statistics NZ, the Baking lndustry Trust, Ballance Agri-Nutrients, The Auckland Science Teachers Association, The New Zealand Society of Soil Science and the Peace family.
+Our sponsors contribute more than money.
+We were delighted to welcome Dr Henry Lane and Finn Barry from NIWA, Michael Holderness from 3M, and Bruce Morrison from Bruce Morrison Quantity Surveyors who were active participants at the fair, and generous with their time and expertise.

-We would like to acknowledge and thank all the committee members this year for their hard work.
-I would like to especially acknowledge the dedication and many hours spent by my co-convenor Mike Wade.
-His considerable effort ensured this years’ fair went ahead successfully.
+Finally, we would like to thank all the committee members this year for their hard work.
+I especially want to acknowledge the dedication and many hours spent by my co-convenor Mike Wade.
+His considerable effort ensured this year’s fair went ahead successfully.
 Thank you, Mike.

 Helen Haine